gvwilson/sensibleadventures/cloudherd/cloudherd.md

 Noxy's heart sank.
 "Uh oh."

 "Ah."
 The troll made a face.
 "Not the best time, then.
-All right---tomorrow, perhaps?
-Yes, tomorrow."
+All right---later, perhaps?"
 She nodded to herself again.
-"Not here.
+"Yes, later.
 In the forest.
-We're much less likely to be interrupted there, and this might take some time."
-She smiled at Noxy again.
-"See you then!"
+We're much less likely to be interrupted there."
+She smiled again.
+"Sweet dreams!"

 With three long-armed reaches, the troll pulled herself up to the top of the wall and disappeared over it with her two companions at her heels.
 Noxy ran to